tillbiskup/aspecd/docs/applications.rst

         def _import(self):
             # And here goes your code actually importing the data and metadata

 Of course, you have to add appropriate code to the non-public function ``_import`` of the just created importer class.
 And if you have more than one type of raw data, make sure to give your classes better names than just "Importer".
+Even if you start with one type of raw data, naming the importer class closer to the actual file format is always helpful, as it prevents the later need for changing your depending code.

 The importer should make sure not only to import the numeric data appropriately into the dataset object (they go into its ``data.data`` attribute), but to also create appropriate axes and to read the metadata accompanying the (raw) data.
 For the necessary structures within the dataset's ``metadata`` attribute and how to eventually fill the metadata into this hierachy of objects, see the `metadata`_ section.